-- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - kwargs Optional arguments that request takes.
+- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json to send in the body of the Request. - kwargs Optional arguments that request takes.